This page is the entry point for Archetype's contract documents.

 L5.
 Test isolation

-The sugar runtime must not make deterministic testing harder.
+The runtime must not make deterministic testing harder.

 Required behavior: